muneeb3123/math-magician/README.md

 <!-- PROJECT DESCRIPTION -->

-# 🎬 FilmFussion <a name="about-project"></a>
+# 🎬 Math Magician <a name="about-project"></a>

-FilmFussion is a web-based platform that provides a comprehensive database of TV shows and movies.
-The website allows users to rate and comment on movies, share their opinions and recommendations, and interact with other members of the community.
+In this project i will create a calculator which perform mathematics operations.

 ## 🛠 Built With <a name="visual studio">HTML5</a>